nesi/support-docs/docs/Scientific_Computing/Running_Jobs_on_Maui_and_Mahuika/Mahuika_Slurm_Partitions.md

 - No individual job can request more than 20,000 CPU hours.
 This has the consequence that a job can request more CPUs if it is shorter (short-and-wide vs long-and-skinny).
-- No individual job can request more than 576 CPUs (8 full nodes), since larger MPI jobs are scheduled less efficiently and are probably suitable for running on Māui.
 - No user can have more than 1,000 jobs in the queue at a time.

 These limits are defaults and can be altered on a per-account basis if